Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 4

 | Michael at the helm as we go out before sunrise||The convoy as we leave Island Head Creek|

 Soon we hear that Halycon has problems with their engine and they anchor near our anchorage.
 They have an overheating alarm.
 Later we hear that they had an airlock in the raw water line.
 They will now leave tomorrow.
 As well as us, there is Roma, Norseman and Madiba.
-We log on with Phil at Coast Guard Thirsty Sounds for the trip.
+We log on with Bill at Coast Guard Thirsty Sounds for the trip.
 We put the watermaker on at 0930 to refill our tanks.

 At 1015 we pass Steep Island, the wind is still similar to before and we are doing 6.4 knots into a one knot current.
 So far the seas have been very comfortable, a largish swell but not much chop.
 Soon after this we have a few rain squalls.
 The wind goes to over 30 knots (the instrument later shows a maximum of over 36 knots) before dropping right back once the rain starts.
 We pulled in the screecher before this in anticipation of much stronger winds and swapped to the genoa.

 |one of the three squalls that hit us today||Anchored off the beach at South Percy Island|